gustavogibo/unit-4-game/README.md

 There will be four Kirby Characters displayed as buttons on the page.
 The player will be shown a random number at the start of the game.

-When the player clicks on a crystal, it will add a specific amount of points to the player's total score.
+When the player clicks on a character, it will add a specific amount of points to the player's total score.

 Your game will hide this amount until the player clicks a crystal.
 When they do click one, update the player's score counter.